14 min to read

 Rounded Bill Crankbait

 Crankbait bills were not the only reason Robert fired off more casts than me – not by a long shot!
-I don’t know if he is the best caster I’ve ever seen, but lets just say he is in a class with Aaron Martens (who I watched skip swimbaits way back into 6-inch openings in timber fields with a baitcaster) and Bobby Barrack (who is an absolute witch with a frog rod) as one of the top three with whom I’ve ever shared a boat.
-Robert’s casting is effortless and doggedly relentless as he whips every open morsel of high-probably water along a tulle or rocky bank.
-He fired off endless number of accurate, quietly placed, effortless and effective casts as he hummed up the bank at a pace that would be too fast for an average fisherman.
+I don’t know if he is the best caster I’ve ever seen, but lets just say he is in a class with Aaron Martens (who I watched skip swimbaits way back into 6-inch openings in timber fields with a bait caster) and Bobby Barrack (who is an absolute witch with a frog rod) as one of the top three with whom I’ve ever shared a boat.
+Robert’s casting is effortless and doggedly relentless as he whips every open morsel of high-probably water along with tulle or rocky bank.
+He fired off an endless number of accurate, quietly placed, effortless and effective casts as he hummed up the bank at a pace that would be too fast for an average fisherman.
 When you spend a little time with a guy like this you just realize, he is in a class of his own.
 He can effectively place his bait in more tiny openings with a subtle but fast presentation better than his competitors.
-It is that pain and that simple.
-And because he can do this, he will catch more fish that them.
+It is that plain and that simple.
+And because he can do this, he will catch more fish than them.
 I would estimate that Robert is probably getting off 25% more effective casts than the average professional against whom he is fishing in the FLW Stren and National Guard Series.

 Robert will be headed east to the 2008 FLW Stren Series Championship in November on Table Rock Lake in Missouri.
-Best of luck to you Robert, we’ll be watching – and be careful, Missouri was one of those “Boarder States” in the Civil War!
+Best of luck to you Robert, we’ll be watching – and be careful, Missouri was one of those “Border States” in the Civil War!